NumyAddon/LibTalentTree-1.0/README.md

 ## License
 Full permission is granted to publish, distribute, or otherwise share **unmodified** versions of this library with your addon.
+All API functions and other data objects exposed by this library, may be freely used by your addon, without restriction.
 All other rights are reserved.

 ## Usage